chrisd95/sudokusolverreact/README.md

-# sudokusolverreact
-sudoku solver app in react native
+# Sudoku Solver in React Native
+Sudoku Solver

+Live demo at: